-In this article, we unpack HackerRank enabled capabilities to assess Machine Learning Engineering skills.
-Machine learning engineers are responsible for creating programs and algorithms that enable machines to take actions without being directed, by combining software engineering and data analysis.
-At HackerRank, Machine Learning Engineering skills can be assessed through our pre-designed as well as custom-built tests with important skills such as Python, Applied Mathematics, Statistics, PyTorch, TensorFlow, among others.
+This article talks about the HackerRank enabled capabilities to assess Machine Learning Engineering skills.
+Machine learning engineers are responsible for creating programs and algorithms that enable machines to take actions without being directed by combining software engineering and data analysis.
+At HackerRank, Machine Learning Engineering skills can be assessed through our pre-designed and custom-built tests with important skills such as Python, Applied Mathematics, Statistics, PyTorch, and TensorFlow.

-Before we proceed, to learn more on how we define the core competencies of the skills listed above, please visit here.
+Note: Before we proceed, please visit here to learn more about how we define the core competencies of the skills listed above.

 Some of the most common ways to assess Machine Learning Engineering Skills are as below:

 - Multiple Choice Questions